 Students must refer to the university guidelines for applying for graduation.
 Please refer to the DNP Project Final Defense Guidelines - Appendix B for completion of the final DNP project defense and the Final Defense and Graduation Checklist (below) before graduation.
 Students must be registered for NURS 8030 (DNP Project 3) the semester in which they graduate.
-Students in the Nurse Executive take NURS 8030 (DNP Project 3) a year before they graduate.
-They finish their last year off with the 3 Executive courses.
+Students in the Nurse Executive (NE) track take NURS 8030 (DNP Project 3) a year before they graduate.
+The NE track finish their last year off with the 3 Executive courses.